girichippada/java-Reactive-Programming/README.md

 2. Flux: Use when more than one object needs to be returned
 3. Mono: Use when one or none objects need to be returned
 4. Supports streaming so can apply intermediate operations: map, filter, flatMap, etc.
-5. log method is available for all Publisher classes(Flux, Mono) for logging the events occurring in processing the non blocking requests
+5. log method is available for all Publisher classes(Flux, Mono) for logging the events occurring in processing the non-blocking requests
+6. use flatMap for the Publisher classes for transforming the data asynchronously and return a publisher object(Flux or Mono)
+7. Can handle empty publisher data using defaultIfEMpty method to return a default response
+8. Can handle empty publisher data using switchIfEmpty method to return a different publisher object when empty data is received
+9. Can concat two reactive streams into one which is useful when need to combine resultset from two external services or DBs using concat and concatWith methods
+10. Can merge two reactive streams into one using merge and mergeWith methods
+11. Can sequentially merge two publishers' result(Flux) using mergeSequential method
+12. Can use zip and zipWith methods where zip method allows to merge 2 to 8 publishers(Flux or Mono), waits for all publishers sends an onEvent event, and continues till any one publisher sends an onComplete event.
+Whereas zipWIth is an instance method and allows zip up to two publishers(Flux or Mono) and the remaining behavior is the same as zip() method

 **References**: https://medium.com/sysco-labs/reactive-programming-in-java-8d1f5c648012